MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

 In Power BI, the term *content* refers to visuals, apps, dashboards, and reports.
-Content is created by Power BI designers who share it with their colleagues.
+Power BI designers create content and share that content with their colleagues.
 Your content is accessible and viewable in the Power BI service, and often the best place to start working in the Power BI service is from Power BI **Home**.

 ## Explore Power BI Home